daaning/HF-Trader/README.md

 # LF-Trader

 Automated trading bot.
-Trades cryptocurrency pairs on binance using stockstats, machine learning(LSTM) and T-SNE to predict and act.
+Trades cryptocurrency pairs on binance using stockstats analysed by a LSTM network and a T-SNE projection to predict and act on pricechanges.

 ## installing